dmurph/agents/investigation_doc_template.md

   are extremely large.
 Very large files should be called out as such. }

 ### Purpose of an Investigation Document

 An investigation document is a record of the research and exploration of a specific problem or area of the codebase.
-Its purpose is to gather context, identify challenges, and inform the creation of a design document.
-While it does not assume a specific solution / design, thorough the course of an invsetigation obvious ideas will appear, and these should be documented (with relevant context, changes needed for that design, etc).
-It is a living document during the investigation phase and serves as a reference for the design and implementation that follows.
-After project completion, it is no longer updated.
+It gathers facts, and does not make explicit proposals design decisions.

 ## Relevant Context

-Maintain a list of important files, code search queries, and other resources that were critical during the investigation.
+Instructions to self: Maintain a list of important files, code search queries, and other resources that were critical during the investigation.
 This serves as a quick reference for anyone working on this system in the future.

 {
 *   **Files:**